Statement of Student Responsibility

 - Except in extraordinary circumstances, the meeting will be held within three (3) business days from the date of the student’s request.

-- The Associate Dean will render a decision within one (1) business day following the meeting with written notification via email.
+- The Academic Program Director will render a decision within two (2) business days following the meeting with written notification via email.

-- If necessary, due to scheduling or other conflicts, one of the College Assistant/Associate Deans may serve may serve in place of the Associate Dean for Academic Affairs during this phase of the appeals.
+- If necessary, due to scheduling or other conflicts, one of the College Assistant Directors may serve in place of the Academic Program Director during this phase of the appeals.

-- If there continues to be a lack of resolution after meeting with the Associate Dean, the student has one (1) business day to appeal the Associate Dean’s decision to the Academic Appeals Committee.
+5. If there continues to be a lack of resolution after meeting with the Associate Dean, the student has one (1) business day to appeal the Associate Dean’s decision to the Academic Appeals Committee.
 To initiate the appeal, the student must submit the appeal request directly to the Chair of the Appeals Committee and the Chair will establish an Appeals Committee hearing within four (4) business days.
+The student must submit the appeal request directly to the Chair of the Appeals Committee to initiate the appeal.
+The Chair will establish an Appeals Committee hearing within four (4) business days.

-- During the appeals process, students are generally permitted to attend classes and clinical experiences until a decision is made unless it is determined by the Associate Dean that there may be risks to patient safety.
+- During the appeals process, students are generally permitted to attend classes and clinical experiences until a decision is made unless it is determined by the Academic Program Director or designee that there may be risks to patient safety.

 III.
 Appeal Hearings